p-s-vishnu/AI-Checklist/README.md

 1. Computer science fundamentals – algorithms, data structures, computability, and complexity.
 2. One or more programming language -> Python, C++, R, Java
 3. Understanding of basic *Math, Stats and Probability* concepts
-4. Pick your pokemon (start with one and capture the next one):  NLP, Computer Vision, Time series forcasting or Recommendation systems.
+4. Pick your pokemon (start with one and capture the next one):  NLP, Computer Vision, Time series forcasting, Recommendation systems or Reinforcement learning.
 5. Distributed Computing
+6. Big data
+7. Deep learning

 Denote progress status as either in-progress (:running:) or completed (:trophy:).